awsdocs/aws-doc-sdk-examples/gov2/s3/README.md

 ### GetObjectAcl/GetObjectAcl.go

-This example retrieves the access control list (ACL) for an Amazon S3 bucket item.
+This example retrieves the access control list (ACL) for an Amazon S3 bucket object.

-`go run GetObjectAcl.go -b BUCKET -i ITEM`
+`go run GetObjectAcl.go -b BUCKET -o OBJECT`

 - _BUCKET_ is the name of the bucket containing the item.
-- _ITEM_ is the name of the item for which the ACL is retrieved.
+- _OBJECT_ is the name of the object for which the ACL is retrieved.

 The unit test accepts similar values in _config.json_.